 After the consultations and coordination have occurred, the President will approve the plan and forward it to WSCUC as appropriate.
 The WSCUC Accreditation Liaison Officer shall be informed in the case of an event enumerated above.

-Any proposal for the termination of an undergraduate academic program will be forwarded to the Academic Council.
-Proposals to terminate graduate academic programs will go to Graduate Council.
+Any proposal for the termination of an academic program will be forwarded to the Academic Senate.

 The proposal must include a teach-out plan that considers the following: